 He stood very still as I administered the care.
 Meanwhile, the parents were running around freaking out.

-Of course, I have years of experience being around small children who need help, both in the classroom where I often had them handling dangerous tools and elsewhere.
+Of course, I have years of experience being around small children who need help, in the classroom where I often had them handling dangerous tools and elsewhere.

 There were many times when it was my booming, but clear voice that kept them from burning themselves or cutting someone else.
 One little guy once said: you’re strict.